 At the policy-making and regulation level, there is great scope for constraining the corruption that can arise from uncontrolled projects and developments.
-The scope is greater than during later phases, such as at the tendering, construction or payment stages.
-The table below showing an overview of perceived corruption risks along the construction value chain illustrates this point (Goldie Scott
+The scope is greater early on rather than during later phases, such as at the tendering, construction or payment stages.

+The table below showing an overview of perceived corruption risks along the construction value chain illustrates this point of early intervention (Goldie Scott 2012):